F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

         list security log profile global-network

     It should match the image below.
-Click the image to enlarge

     .. image:: ./images/globalnetwork.png